TheBeastCoding/standardized-multichannel-dataset-glaucoma/README.md

 - LES-AV
 - CRFO-v4

-## The following datasets do not contain full fundus images
+## The following datasets are open-access but do not contain full fundus images
 - ACRIMA
 - KEH (Kim's Eye Hospital)
 - RIM-ONE